 McLean Hospital 115 Mill Street Belmont, MA 02478

-Blaise Aguirre, MD, is an expert in child, adolescent and adult psychotherapy, including dialectical behavior therapy (DBT) and medication evaluation and management.
-He is the founding medical director of 3East Girls Intensive and Step-Down Programs, unique, residential DBT programs for young women exhibiting self-endangering behaviors and borderline personality disorder (BPD) traits.
+Blaise Aguirre, MD, is a child and adolescent psychiatrist.
+He is a trainer in, and specializes in, dialectical behavior therapy (DBT) as well as other treatments such as mentalization-based treatment (MBT) for borderline personality disorder and associated conditions.
+He is the founding medical director of 3East continuum of care, an array of programs for teens which use DBT to target self-endangering behaviors as well as the symptoms of borderline personality disorder (BPD) traits.
 Dr. Aguirre has been a staff psychiatrist at McLean Hospital since 2000 and is nationally and internationally recognized for his extensive work in the treatment of mood and personality disorders in adolescents.
-He lectures regularly in Europe, Africa, and the Middle East on BPD and DBT.
+He lectures regularly throughout the world.

 Kaplan C, Aguirre B, Rater M. Helping your troubled teen: learn to recognize, understand, and address the destructive behavior of today’s teens and preteens.
 Beverly, MA: Fair Winds Press, 2007.

 Aguirre B. Borderline personality disorder in adolescents: a complete guide to understanding and coping when your adolescent has BPD.
 Beverly, MA: Fair Winds Press, 2007.

 Aguirre B. Biographies of disease: depression.
 Westport, CT: Greenwood Publishing Group, 2008.

 Sastry A, Aguirre B. Parenting your child with autism: practical solutions, strategies, and advice for helping your family.
 Oakland, CA: New Harbinger, 2012.

 Aguirre B, Galen G. Mindfulness for borderline personality disorder: relieve your suffering using the core skill of dialectical behavior therapy.
 Oakland, CA: New Harbinger, 2013.